-This crunchy sesame candy is so easy to make!
-It’s a gluten-free candy sweetened with honey or maple syrup, and it’s loaded with crunchy, earthy sesame seeds.
+Sesame seed candy is so easy to make!
+It’s a candy sweetened with honey or maple syrup, and it’s loaded with crunchy, earthy sesame seeds.
 You can add nuts for extra flavor and texture, too.

-Sesame candy is a gluten-free brittle-like candy made by heating sesame seeds and a sweetener together and then pouring the mixture onto a baking sheet, and baking prior to cooling and breaking it up.
+Sesame candy is a gluten-free brittle-like candy made by heating sesame seeds and a sweetener together, pouring the mixture onto a baking sheet, and baking prior to cooling and breaking it up.

-I have always thought of sesame candy as a Jewish/Israeli sweet, but in researching recipes for this post, I learned that it is popular throughout the world.
+I have always thought of sesame candy as a Jewish/Israeli sweet, but I learned that it is popular throughout the world.
 There are records of what’s now called pasteli from Greece in the 5th century BC- and it is still served in that region today, made with honey and the addition of pistachios.

 To make this candy, you’ll need sesame seeds, sugar, and honey or maple syrup.
 Making sesame candy with honey is very popular, but I love making it with maple syrup.
 It works the same way and tastes so delicious!